microlinkhq/www/src/pages/docs/api/basics/authentication.md

 Instead, you need to setup a mechanism to just allow consume your token for a allowed list of trusted domains.

-Check our repositories [proxy](https://github.com/microlinkhq/proxy) and [edge-proxy](https://github.com/microlinkhq/edge-proxy) to accomplish that.
+Check our repositories [proxy](https://github.com/microlinkhq/proxy) and [edge-proxy](https://github.com/microlinkhq/edge-proxy) to accomplish that, only allowing a list of well-known domains to consume your API quota.